Buying a drawing tablet

 • Even though a pen display is meant to draw on you can use it exactly like a normal monitor.
 Learn more here: Using a pen display as a monitor.

-• Pen displays require at least 1 cable.
+Pen displays ALWAYS require at least 1 cable.
 As the pen display size starts getting to 16" and above, they tend to require at least 2 cables due to the increased power required by the display.
+Pen displays have many more connection options.
+Its a common mistake to buy a pen display and then realize you have no way to connect it to your computer.
+So please invest time understanding connection options BEFORE you make a purchase.
+More here:

 OS and device compatibility